mALAKa82973i/SbFYIQRY/1x7/lS5t/CAg1hD/9hu6z/cloud-native-development-security_CIZ4H_1742897637.log.md

 * **Use a clear and descriptive title** for the issue to identify the problem
 * **Describe the exact steps which reproduce the problem** in as many details as possible
 * **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/paste snippets, which you use.
-If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines) and [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+Include links to files or GitHub projects, or copy/paste use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines) and [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that